top of page

 Consent and Instruction by a person appointed by you

-If you wish for someone else (as an authorised agent) to present your pet for consultation or treatment, or to pick up a prescription for your pet, on your behalf please let the practice know.
+If you wish for someone else (as an authorised agent) to present your pet for a consultation or treatment, or to receive a prescription for your pet, on your behalf please let the practice know in advance.
 You will also need to confirm whether you are happy for us to discuss details in relation to your pet’s treatment with this person.

 Fees